This is a quick overview of the software and its major features.

 The software has been designed with the following in mind:

 - Friendly to non-technicians - designed to be usable by librarians and curators with a minimum of technical supervision.

 - Low maintenance - easy setup of automated harvests, automated bit-integrity checks, and simple curator tools.

-- High bit-preservation security - replication and active integrity tests of large data contents using the built in ArcRepository module (although some organisations prefer to use their own bit-storage solutions).
+- High bit-preservation security - replication and active integrity tests of large data contents.

 - Loosely coupled - the suite consists of modules that can be used individually, or be used as one large web-archiving system.

 The modules in the NetarchiveSuite

 The NetarchiveSuite is split into four main modules: One module with common functionality and three modules corresponding to processes of harvesting, archiving and accessing, respectively.